foothill-screech-owl-2000

 Vocalization

-Hooting Calls: The primary call is a series of low-pitched hoots.
+Hooting Calls: The call is a series of low-pitched hoots.
 It can often be described as a rhythmic "whoo-hoo" pattern.
 This call is gentle but can carry well through dense forest environments. - The call might also be characterized by a two-note sequence where the first note is softer, followed by a more pronounced second note.

 Distress Calls: When threatened or alarmed, the Foothill Screech Owl can emit sharp, quick calls designed to convey distress and ward off potential threats.